-In April, 1862, the family paid a farewell visit to the Isle of Man, and came to this city.
-The Doctor practiced medicine till May, 1863, when he took a sudden freak and enlisted in the navy at Buffalo, leaving his wife and child at Warrensville during the brief time he was in service.
-He next opened an office in Chicago, but upon the argent solicitations of his wife and many friends, returned after a few months to practice medicine in Warrensville and Bedford.
-In March, 1864, he enlisted as a private in the 58th O. V. I., and was made orderly sergeant on arriving at Vicksburg.
-In the following June he-was appointed Assistant Surgeon of the 48th U. S. C. Infantry, and later in the sammer, was authorized by President Lincoln to organize the Marine Hospital in Vicksburg as a general hospital for colored troops, and appointed Surgeonin-charge of the same.
+In April, 1862, the family peid a farewell visit to the Isle of Man, and came to this eity.
+The Doctor practiced medicine till May, 1863, when he took a practiced medicine till May, 1863, when he took a sudden freak and enlisted in the navy at Buffalo, leaving his wife and child at Warrensville during the brief time he was in service.
+He next opened an office in Chicago, but upon the nrgent solicitations of his wife and many friends, returned after a few months to practice medicine in Warrens-ville and Bedford.
+In March, 1864, he enlisted as a private in the 58th O. V. L. and was made orderly sergeant on arriving at Vicksburg.
+In the follow-ing June he-was appointed Assistant Surgeon of the 48th U. S. C. Infantry, and later in the same. the 48th U. S. C. Infantry, and later in the summer, was authorized by President Lincoln to organize the Marine Hospital in Vicksburg as a general hospital for colored troop, and appointed Surgeonin-charge of the same.